 Best hostel in Tromso, Norway:

-If you are looking for a cheap hostel in Tromso without giving up the comfort, Tromso Active Hostel is the palace to put your head at rest.
-It’s a cozy house-style hostel with shared bathroom and kitchen facilities, and close to Tromso attractions.
+If you are looking for a cheap hostel in Tromso without giving up the comfort, Tromso Active Hostel is the place to put your head at rest.
+It’s a cozy house-style hostel with bunk beds, shared bathroom and kitchen facilities, and close to Tromso attractions.

-You can find more hotels and hostels in Tromso on Booking.com or Agoda, so keep searching if you are not sure about where to stay.
-Read our Accommodation Guide here for more tips on how to choose and book the perfect accommodation for any trip.
+Also, read our Accommodation Guide here for more tips on how to choose and book the best accommodation for any trip.

 One great place to save money in Tromso is on transportation.
 The city is very walkable, so if you stay within 10 minutes of the city center, you can walk just about everywhere you need to go.

 You don’t need to have cash to use the buses in Norway.
 You really don’t need cash for anything, frankly!
-You can pay with credit card or you can download the app TFT Mobillett to pay for your tickets.
-If you use the app, I believe you can get a discounted rate for 33 NOK per ride ($4 USD).
+You can pay with a credit card or you can download the app TFT Mobillett to pay for your tickets.
+If you use the app, I believe you can get a discounted rate for 33 NOK per ride (USD 4).

 The good news is that transportation to and from the airport in Tromso is rather affordable.
-You can take one of several city bus lines, or you can take the Flybuss Airport Express Coach for 70 NOK (about $8) one way, 100 NOK (about $12) return.
+You can take one of several city bus lines, or you can take the Flybuss Airport Express Coach for 70 NOK (about USD 8) one way, and 100 NOK (about USD 12) return.

-Compared to many European city’s transit costs between airports and city centers, this is a downright deal!
+Compared to many European destinations’ transit costs between airports and city centers, this is a downright deal!

 Here is another place where you can make a huge variety of choices that will impact the overall outcome of your Tromso budget.